 ANS: B

 Clinical decision (or prediction) rules provide another support for clinical reasoning.
-Clinical decision rules are evidence-based resources that provide probabilistic statements regarding the likelihood that a condition exists if certain variables are met with regard to the prognosis of patients with specific findings.
-Decision rules use mathematical models and are specific to certain situations, settings, and/or patient characteristics.
+Clinical decision rules are evidence-based resources that provide probabilistic statements regarding the likelihood that a condition exists if certain variables are met regarding the prognosis of patients with specific findings.
+Decision rules use mathematical models and are specific to certain situations, settings, and patient characteristics.

 PTS: 1